-Amongst the two popular UPPAbaby strollers (a Boston favorite!), we went with the smaller Cruz over the Vista because it’s lighter for me to carry, and a better size for our limited storage space and for navigating narrower paths and aisles (the Vista is very heavy and much wider at the wheels).
+Amongst the two popular UPPAbaby strollers (a Boston favorite brand!), we went with the smaller Cruz over the Vista because it’s lighter for me to carry, and a better size for our limited storage space and for navigating narrower paths and aisles (the Vista is very heavy and much wider at the wheels).
 The Cruz is still notably bigger and heavier than the Yoyo, though, with larger wheels and generous undercarriage space for our city grocery trips by foot.
 If you plan on having more than one child close in age, then the Vista is definitely a better value (most of our friends have this one!) than the Cruz since it converts to seat two little ones plus lets a third ride along on a board attachment.
-The Vista also comes with the baby bassinet, which needs to be purchased separately for the Cruz.
-We did buy the bassinet and have been using it more than expected at home for everyday sleep.
-We keep it on this stand (lent to us by a friend), and the canopy has been great for shielding a napping baby from bright light or gusty air conditioning.
+The Vista also comes with the baby bassinet included, which needs to be purchased separately for the Cruz.
+We did buy the bassinet separately and have been using it more than expected at home for everyday sleep.
+We keep it on this bassinet stand (lent to us by a friend), and the canopy has been great for shielding a napping baby from bright light or gusty air conditioning.

 I rarely get to see both of my brothers, so it’s been a treat for all of us to spend some time together this week.
 They wanted to take Nori out for a stroll, and it felt good to actually brush my hair and teeth and get out the door for a reason other than doctors checkups!
 Simple flats + button-down dresses have been my go-to combo these days for nursing-friendly outfits.
 The higher waistband on this particular dress from Nordstrom creates a flattering silhouette, while the generously-cut fit and flare skirt accommodates my low-hanging postpartum belly.
 For fit reference, I’m currently about 108 lbs (5 feet tall) and wear a size 2 petite in this dress.
 It’s 97% cotton / 3% spandex, lined throughout the torso, and has side pockets and a removable sash belt.
 The color also pairs equally well with the leopard slide sandals that I reviewed in this post!